1. United States/

 Prohibited methods: Trotlines, throwlines, limb lines, jug lines, snagging, snaring and grabbing are prohibited.

-Daily limits:
+Daily Limit:

 Length limits: